 To summarize, the results of our first study confirm our hypothesis that presenting food as instrumental to achieving a health goal (i.e., being strong) decreases preschoolers' tendency to consume it, leading to decreased current and planned consumption.
-After a two-week delay, we find no effect of the health message.
+After a 2-week delay, we find no effect of the health message.
 Whereas this null effect is consistent with our online-inference account, one could wonder about the long-term effects of our manipulation.
-Note our manipulation was rather minor-a single exposure to a subtle message.
-Other health messages to which children are exposed are probably repeated multiple times over the children's daily lives (e.g., every meal); thus we could possibly expect long-term effects even though we did not observe them in our study.
+Note that our manipulation was rather minor-a single exposure to a subtle message.
+Other health messages to which